NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 ##### Step 2.2 - Insert code
-After you create the function, you will be able to insert the code included with this sample into the code box and click "Deployed" to save it.
+After you create the function, you will be able to insert the code included with this sample into the code box and click "Deploy" to save it.

 ##### Step 2.3 - Change permissisons
 Change to the `Configuration` tab and select `Permissions` and add a `Resource-based policy` statement that will allow the